abhi-da/Notes/Courses/Political Economy/Viva-Voce/Direct Democracy and Resource Allocation- Experimental Evidence from Afghanistan.md

 - The villagers need to contribute 10% of the project cost through labour.
 - Approx 40% of the development council members and 70% of the development council heads were pre-existing heads.

+#### Phasing of intervention and data collection

+- The baseline survey was administered in September 2007, prior to the assignment of allocation procedures.
+- Development Council elections occurred between October 2007 and May 2008 and the resource allocation process took place between November 2007 and August 2008.
+- Both Development council members and the resource allocation process were monitored.
+- The mid-line survey was administered between June and October 2009 following the start of project implementation.
+- The end-line survey was administered between May and October 2011, at which time 99% of NSP funded projects on sample villages were completed.
+- Data on location of NSP and non-NSP projects was collected between June and November 2011.

 ## Experimental Design